 Taking academic classes may not be the main objective or the main activity of the international exchange visitor.
 Regulations do not prohibit visiting scholars and professors from auditing or enrolling in academic courses through the Open University as long as this is incidental to their stated objective.

-Colleges and departments should consult with the Coordinator, International Student & Scholar Services in the International Center regarding immigration issues, responsibilities, and constraints involved with hosting an international visitor.
+Colleges and departments should consult with the Coordinator, International Student & Scholar Services in the International Center regarding the process of inviting a scholar to campus.

 Exchange visitors (and their dependents) are also required by the Department of State to either submit proof of medical insurance (written in English).
 The insurance must meet the following minimum requirements:

 A medical insurance policy can be purchased at the International Center upon arrival.
-The monthly premiums are $80.00 for the scholar, $320.00 for the spouse and $120.00 for each child.
 Scholars are required to show proof of insurance or purchase insurance for their (and their dependent’s) entire stay up to one year at a time.
+Ask the International Center for the current rate for insurance purchased through Wells Fargo.

-The International Center is here to help facilitate bringing international scholars to Cal Poly Pomona.
-If you need any additional information please contact Kelly McCullen, Coordinator for International Student & Scholar Services at (909) 869-2036 or by e-mail at email@example.com.
+The International Center is a partner with faculty to invite international scholars to Cal Poly Pomona.
+If you need any additional information please contact Kelly McCullen, Coordinator for International Student & Scholar Services at (909) 869-2036 or by e-mail at firstname.lastname@example.org.

 Please note that in recent years, housing and transportation have become increasingly difficult to provide for individuals who do not choose or cannot afford to stay at Kellogg West.
 While the International Center can advise you on options, you should be prepared to think creatively about how to provide housing for your guest.